Multi Agency Group Supervision

 What is it?

-- It is about the people working with your family coming together to ensure that your child’s needs are being met and that your child is safe and feels safe.
+- It is about the people working with you to ensure that your needs are being met and you are safe and well

-- We want to do this so that your child’s plan can move forward.
+- We want to do this so that your plan can move forward.

 How will this happen?

 The person sharing this information with you will: